MeaningfulBits/SocialTool00/README.md

 Usage:
 You'll need to replace some of the info in the conf file.

-Replace "clientID", "clientSecret", "accessToken", and "serverURL"
+Replace "clientKey", "clientSecret", "accessToken", and "serverURL"

 You can find more information by visiting the 'settings/applications' section for your mastodon account.